paigeweber13/fine-hardware-visualization/DEVELOPMENT_LOG.md

   word in its own definition.
   - for instance, the description of "UOPS_EXECUTED_PORT.PORT_0" reads "Counts the number of cycles in which a uop is dispatched to port 0."
-- why is it so hard to get a consistent number of
 - why do I get such different saturations/port usages between compilers with the same flags?
 - at what point should I make a test suite?